18.104.22.168 Philosophical Bases for Moral Values

 “Do not that to another, which thou wouldest not have done to thy selfe”.

-- In the first part of his book, 2nd Discourse, Jean Jacques Rousseau expressed it differently:
+- In the first part of his book, 2nd Discourse, Jean Jacques Rousseau expressed the rule differently:

 “It is then certain that compassion is a natural feeling, which, by moderating the violence of love of self in each individual, contributes to the preservation of the whole species.